clarity20/bash2py/README.md

 The fundamental idea of `bash2py` is to replace bash's command execution loop with a transpile-and-print loop.

-We aspire to cover as much bash functionality as possible by altering and extending the native Bash source code.
-We use the preprocessor macro "BASH2PY" to segregate our changes.
+We would like to cover as much bash functionality as possible by altering and extending the native Bash source code.
+We are using a preprocessor macro "BASH2PY" to segregate our changes from the original.

 The most significant changes and additions are contained in the following source files:
 1. (Added)  fix_string.c
-    *Alternative expansion and substitution algorithms that enable us to render bash value-expressions in python. "foo${x}" becomes 'foo'+x, etc.*
+    - *Alternative expansion and substitution algorithms that enable us to render bash value-expressions in python. "foo${x}" becomes 'foo'+x, etc.*

 2. (Added)  translate.c
-    *Translates bash command syntax into python equivalents; "echo ..." becomes "print('...')", etc. Derived from bash's print_cmd.c.*
+    - *Translates bash command syntax into python equivalents; "echo ..." becomes "print('...')", etc. Derived from bash's print_cmd.c.*

 3. (Added)  translate_expr.c
-    *Translates arithmetic expressions.
+    - *Translates arithmetic expressions.
 This is an adaptation of bash's expr.c.
 Instead of performing computations, we reformat bash arithmetic expressions into equivalent Python expressions.*

 4. (Changed & added)  burp.c, dynamo.c
-    *These files implement the buffering, logging and code generation subsystems for the transpiler.*
+    - *These files implement the buffering, logging and code generation subsystems for the transpiler.*

 The bash source code comes from bash-4.3.30 but a forward port is on the agenda.